 - Join our free OnToCollege Live!
 Online Help sessions on the Friday evening before every national SAT date.

 - But don’t wait to prep the night before!
 OnToCollege online classes are available on your schedule for a full year or as a Boot Camp in the weeks before the test.

-The SAT is broken into three sections consisting of four tests and an optional fourth section, the SAT Essay.
-The total time for the SAT is 180 minutes, not including breaks, and the SAT Essay is 50 minutes but is only available on School Day tests in some states.
+The SAT is broken into four sections consisting and in some mandated states, an optional fourth section, the SAT Essay.
+The total time for the SAT is 180 minutes, not including breaks.
+The SAT Essay is 50 minutes but is only available on School Day tests in some states.

 First, do one section at a time for the prescribed time: (Reading & Writing: one 32-minute module at a time; Math: one 35-minute module at a time.
 Then, after each section, immediately correct your answers for that one section.
 Seek to understand all of your guesses and mistakes.
 The key here is to learn from your mistakes before attacking the next section.